Peerboomskloof Pass

 The first 2 km of the pass are tarred and sports a stiff gradient of 1:7.
 This tarring was done fairly recently and the road remains narrow with no road markings, so don't be fooled by the tar surface as it is still a dangerous pass.
 The pass initially enters the bottom end of the poort via an S-bend.
 The second part of the bend is very sharp and immediately a gravel track leads off to the left which goes to a picnic area.
 Once the top of the tarred section is reached at 704m ASL, the surface is once again gravel, but the gradient initially remains steep as the road heads up towards the plateau section, whereafter the gradients ease off to a more comfortable 1:20.
 The upper portion of the pass is relatively easy.

-The full content of this article is restricted to subscribers.
+The rest of this article is for members.

-If you have already subscribed to our site, you can Log in to view the full article.
+Already a member?
+Log in to view the full article.

 Log in